You are hereWhich Grow Light? | Marijuana Grow Light Guide

-The most common types of grow lights for cannabis are High Intensity Discharge (HID) lights such as High Pressure Sodium (HPS) and Metal Halide (MH) lights.
+The most common types of grow lights for cannabis are High Intensity Discharge (HID) lights.

-WIth HID lights, you will get the best yields of any other grow light compared to the electricity used.
+WIth HID lights, you will tend to get the best yields of any other grow light compared to the electricity used.
 But with bigger lights, you will generally also have to install some sort of exhaust system to properly exhaust out all the extra heat.
 For growers willing to take the steps needed for MH/HPS grow lights, the results are worth it!

-You can also grow marijuana plants using Compact Florescent Lights (CFLs) and LED grow lights which both use less power and produce less heat than HID lights.
+You can also grow marijuana plants using Compact Florescent Lights (CFLs) and LED grow lights.
+These types of lights are generally smaller than HID lights.
 Neither perform as well as an HPS light for yield/watts.

 Each type of light system has their pros and cons, but you will need to find the one that fits your budget, grow area, and grow style.

-Here's a basic breakdown of marijuana grow lights by grow style..
+Here's a basic breakdown of the most common marijuana grow lights by grow style..

-For a cheap, small grow of 1-3 plants, for someone who doesn't have a lot of money to spend, with a small grow area, where, or who just wants to give growing a try, your best choice is either CFLs (compact flourescent bulbs) or other flourescent lighting (such as the T5 grow light).
+For a cheap, small grow of 1-2 plants.
+For someone who doesn't have a lot of money to spend.
+For a grower with a short grow area.
+For a grower who just wants to give growing a try without investing a lot to get started.

-Feel free to check out my tutorial that will show you how to start growing marijana with CFLs for less than $300.
+Feel free to check out this tutorial about how to start growing marijana with CFLs for less than $300.

 Deluxe Grow Lights